Maaap1e/imx6ull-t113-distributed-iot-gateway/THIRD_PARTY_NOTICES.md

 ## T113 and LVGL application

-- The T113 UI application is based on an existing T113/LVGL teaching project.
-  Source files that already identify their original author retain that attribution.
 - LVGL and the complete T113 SDK are not vendored in this public package.
 They must be obtained from their respective upstream distributions and remain subject to their own licenses.